LifeSciHack/LifeSciHack2019/README.md

 Wherever you work, remember that your project should include an **Open Source License** of [some form](https://opensource.org/licenses), and should be accessible to everyone after the submission deadline.

 ### 3) Fork and PR
-When you feel ready to submit, create a new fork of the colonyHackathon repo, and add your project as a markdown file inside `LifeSciHack2019/submissions/`.
+When you feel ready to submit, create a new fork of the LifeSciHack repo, and add your project as a markdown file inside `LifeSciHack2019/submissions/`.

 You can use `submissions/EXAMPLE.md` as a template if you like.